AnveshAI/AnveshAI-Video-Generator-V2/README.md

 ## License

-This project is maintained as part of the AnveshAI initiative.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support